Paper Mario: Reception and legacy

-Critical response
+Reviews

 Paper Mario received critical acclaim when released; the game was positively received for its combination of roleplaying, platforming, and pre-existing elements from the Mario franchise.
 Its writing and characters received additional praise.
 Publications, such as Nintendo Power and GameSpot, listed it among the best games on the Nintendo 64.
 It was listed as the 63rd best game on a Nintendo console in Nintendo Power's "Top 200 Games" in 2006.

 The Thousand-Year Door is often ranked as one of the best games in the series.
 Reviewers praised the game's plot and characters, with Eurogamer considering the story whimsical in tone.
 The new paper-based game and audience mechanics were also lauded.
-The Thousand Year Door won "Console Role-Playing Game of the Year" at the 2005 Interactive Achievement Awards.
+The Thousand-Year Door won "Console Role-Playing Game of the Year" at the 8th Annual Interactive Achievement Awards.

 Despite deviating from the RPG style, Super Paper Mario still generally received positive reviews.
 The concept of changing dimensions received praise, though there were some complaints for underdeveloped gameplay.
 Some reviewers criticized the plot as overly complicated, but most praised the game's writing and humor.
 The game was commonly listed as one of the best games on the Wii.

 Sticker Star received more mixed reviews than its predecessors.
 Critics enjoyed the graphics, world scale, and characters, although the lack of character design variety, and gameplay mechanics such as the stickers, were not well-received.
 While some critics enjoyed the additional layer of strategy, like Philip Kollar of Polygon considering it engaging, multiple functions of the stickers were criticized.
 Thing Stickers were considered one of the game's biggest weaknesses, and stickers in general were disliked for having only one solution to each puzzle and frequently requiring players to backtrack.
 Sticker Star was overall disdained by fans for the loss of a strategic combat system.